What is audit sampling?

 What reviewers catch

 Sampling is one of the most frequently cited areas in regulatory inspection findings.
+Nobody enjoys redoing a sample mid-fieldwork when the review note lands, but skipping the documentation up front is how files get flagged.
 Common issues include:

-- Sample size not linked to risk assessment.
-The file contained no documentation showing how the sample size was determined or how it related to the assessed risk of material misstatement.
+• Sample size not linked to risk assessment.
+The file contained no documentation showing how the sample size was determined or how it related to the assessed RoMM.
+This is where teams most often just roll it forward from prior year instead of rebuilding the calculation.

 Statistical vs non-statistical sampling

 Statistical sampling uses mathematical probability to select items and evaluate results.
 It gives the auditor a quantifiable confidence level (e.g., 95% confidence that the population misstatement does not exceed tolerable misstatement).
 It requires random selection and formal projection of results.
-The main advantage is defensibility — the conclusion is mathematically supported.
+The main advantage is defensibility.
+The conclusion is mathematically supported rather than left to the reviewer's faith in the preparer.

 Neither approach is inherently superior.
-The choice depends on the population characteristics, the audit objective, and the firm's methodology.
+The choice depends on the population, the audit objective, the firm's methodology, and the reviewer's comfort with each approach.
 Many firms use statistical sampling for large, homogeneous populations (e.g., trade receivables confirmations) and non-statistical sampling for smaller or more varied populations (e.g., testing journal entries).

 Key standard references